Customer Care Policy

 2. The nature of a complaint may be very specific to an individual but the most common areas, with possible remedial responses, are outlined below:

-• Lost ticket.
-(Refer to ticket office or if seat numbers are known check if these are vacant or see if a record exists through a credit card to verify or decide the situation is genuine and try to accommodate if there are spare seats spare).
+• Lost ticket or ticket wallet problem.
+(Refer to ticket office or if seat numbers are known check if these are vacant or see if a record exists through a credit card to verify, or decide the situation is genuine and try to accommodate if there are seats spare).

-• Lateness of arrival due to traffic or parking difficulties.
+• Lateness of arrival of patron due to traffic or parking difficulties.

 • Car park arrangements.